Will you be speaking to the CEO, your organization's leadership team, or stakeholders? Here are 5 ways to make your presentations memorable!

 The first of them is launching your presentation strongly.
 In many ways—in terms of content, visuals, along with your verbal and vocal performance—you need to show you’re speaking for leadership in no uncertain terms, and to do it at the start of your talk.

 Senior-level professionals want to understand from the moment you begin speaking that their time isn’t going to be wasted, that you have something valuable to offer.
 You’ll take them along that path if you clearly and concisely let them know right away where you and they are going together.
-You must understand, that is, not only how to grab your audience's attention at the start of your speech.
-You also need to preview your talk.
-You can do that in two ways: a) reveal the specific items you’ll be covering, and b) tell them how they’ll benefit from what they’re about to hear.
+That is, you need to preview your talk.
+You can do this in two ways: a) reveal the specific items you’ll be covering, and b) tell them how they’ll benefit from what they’re about to hear.
 Your CEO will not only be able to follow where you’re going every step of the way.
 His or her attention will now be fully activated because of the importance of your topic.

 B-L-U-F, or Bottom Line Up Front